 If your project has any parts to fold, that’s where you’d want to put a score line.

-If you have an SVG or PNG file to upload for your project, this is where you do it.
+You can add your own images to Design Space!
+If you have an SVG cut file or PNG files to upload for your project, this is where you do it.

-Click Upload Image and find the file on your computer, then click upload.
+Click Upload Image and find the SVG file or PNG image on your computer, then click upload.

 To add the image to your canvas, select the uploaded file and click Insert Images.

-You can also upload a Pattern Fill on the Upload screen.
+You can also upload Pattern Fills on the Upload screen.
 Click Upload Pattern and choose your pattern or photo that’s in .jpg, .gif, .png, or .bmp format.

-Wondering where to find SVG files that you can upload?
+Wondering where to find SVG files (and even some free images) that you can upload?
 I’ve found a few awesome resources.

 Now let’s take a look at the Main Canvas Menu.